 - If you have an eating disorder history

 If you have an eating disorder history, don’t start the keto diet

 People who have a history of an eating disorder shouldn’t start the keto diet, nor any other diet for that matter.
 This is because diets are food-restrictive and may lead to an eating disorder people who have already had that problem.
 In fact, dieting can intersect with predisposing factors, such as genetics, to trigger an eating disorder.

 So, if you want to lose weight or want to improve your overall health, you should try the keto diet.
 However, you should always consult with your doctor or a nutritionist before starting the keto diet.

-Disclaimer: This post is just an information about keto diet.
-It neither advocates nor suppresses you to have keto diet.
+Disclaimer: This post is just information about the keto diet.
+It neither advocates nor suppresses you to have a keto diet.